 Council provides many local human services and facilities important to the community's health and wellbeing.
-This includes ensuring early childhood health, education and development, providing support and opportunities for younger adults, ensuring access and inclusion for people with disabilities, supporting positive ageing, as well as assisting older residents and people with disabilities to remain in their homes.
+This includes ensuring early childhood health, education and development, providing support and opportunities for younger adults, supporting positive ageing, as well as assisting older residents to remain in their homes.
 Sports, recreation facilities and infrastructure encouraging active lifestyles are also important to local wellbeing as are thriving local businesses offering jobs and services.